sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 purpose.
 The OpenTuner framework requires the user to specify a space to search for, which in our case includes the passes from opt -O3 sequence.
-The framework then uses various machine learning techniques to find the best configuration which can minimize an objective function within a given resource bud- get.
-The objective function in our case is to maximize the initial potential match set, Φ (refer to paper).
-Such an autotuning-based Normalizer improves the matcher results by lowering the false negative rates from 7% to 4%.
+The framework then uses various machine learning techniques to find the best configuration which can minimize an objective function within a given resource budget.

-In order to make the auto-tuner work, we need the following requirements
+In order to make the auto-tuner work, following  is the requirement (which is already installed in VM)
 ```
 sudo pip install opentuner # password: aecadmin123

-cd /home/sdasgup3/Github/validating-binary-decompilation/
-git pull origin pldi20_ae

-git submodule update --init --recursive
-cd /home/sdasgup3/Github/validating-binary-decompilation/tests/scripts/opentuner
-git checkout pldi20_ae
-git pull origin pldi20_ae
 ```

 ### An example auto-tuning run